 The FATF Interpretive Note to Recommendation 12 recommends that countries extend the definition of PEPs to 'persons with prominent public functions', including heads of state, senior politicians, senior government, judicial or military officials, and senior executives of state-owned corporations and important political party officials.
-The FATF states that business relationships with family members or close friends of PEPs involve similar risks for intended to cover middle-ranked or junior public individuals.
+The FATF states that business relationships with family members or close friends of PEPs involve similar risks for FIs as those by PEPs themselves.
+However, it bears highlighting that this definition is not intended to cover middle-ranked or junior public individuals.